AmbireTech/adex-protocol/README.md

 Real-time bidding (RTB) is something we intentionally left out of the protocol, primarily because it relies on some details about the user being propagated around the network to the exchange.

-While from a scalability perspective, real-time bidding can be implemented using off-chain scaling solutions, the privacy tradeoff is too big.
+While from a scalability perspective, real-time bidding can be implemented using off-chain scaling solutions, the privacy trade-off is too big.

 However, header bidding is very rapidly replacing RTB in the adtech industry.
 Header bidding is when all the bids are pulled in the browser, evaluated and then the preferred bids are sent to the ad exchange.
 In AdEx, there is no classic ad exchange, but what we do is even more convenient: we pull all information about demand (campaigns, bids) in the browser, and directly select the bid depending on what we know about the user, therefore implementing targeting without revealing the user's profile.

 In other words, **in AdEx, advertisers can bid for an impression in real-time**, but we do not implement traditional real-time bidding.

+### AdEx Liquidity Network

+@TODO describe pools of ADX/DAI/ETH/etc. that may be used to convert funds on spot; think about Uniswap?